edoipi/TweakOrTreat/README.md

-Requires Call of the Wild and Races Unleashed to run
+Requires Call of the Wild and Races Unleashed to run, optionally Favored Class for some alternate racial traits

 Warning: from version 0.2.0 Call of the Wild version required is 1.112.
 What is more any Wild Stalker that is at least level 4 should be respecced to make rage powers work properly.